 A few zip/cable ties.

-Gorilla tape.
-Passport and a paper copy of passport
+Passport and a paper copy of the passport

-Neck buff.
-2 x one litre bottles.
-Garmin.
-10 x RaceFood Far bars - this was an emergency food stash, it is tasty, I can't resist them, I ate all them in the within first 200km.
+10 x RaceFood Far bars - this was an emergency food stash, it is tasty, and I can't resist them, I ate all of them within the first 200km.

 Route